shinesoleil/orderingFourth/README.md

 * ###/users/{userId}/orders

 1. return 201 when POST order
- e:

-2. create order with name and find by orderId
- e:

-3. return 201 when POST order with name
- e:
+ e: 5 min
+ r: 6 min

-4. create order with parameters and find by userId and orderId
+2. create order with parameters and find by user id and order id
- e:
+ e: 25 min

-5. return 201 when POST order with parameters
+3. return 201 when POST order with parameters
- e:

-6. return 500 when POST order fails
- e:
+ e: 8 min

-7. return 200 when GET orders
+4. return 200 when GET orders
- e:
+ e: 3 min

-8. find orders
+5. find orders
- e:
+ e: 5 min

-9. return a list of order when GET orders
+6. return a list of order when GET orders
- e:
+ e: 5 min

 * ###/users/{userId}/orders/{orderId}

-1. return 200 when GET by userId and orderId
+1. return order when GET by user id and order id
- e:
+ e: 10 min

-2. return 404 when GET by userId and orderId fails
+2. return 404 when GET by user id and order id fails
- e:

-3. return order when GET by userId and orderId
- e:
+ e: 3 min

 * ###/users/{userId}/orders/{orderId}/payment

 1. return 201 when POST